CumulusNetworks/docs/content/guides/nsxt.md

 If you use the recommended active-active LAG (LACP) N-VDS uplink profile, you must bond the switch downlink interfaces for ESXi into MLAG ports (LACP bonds).

-This action also automatically adds the MLAG interfaces into the bridge and sets them as trunk ports (VLAN tagging) with all VLANs allowed.
+Then, add the bond interface into the default bridge `br_default` and set its stp and lacp parameters.
+This action also automatically set the MLAG bond as trunk port (VLAN tagging) with all VLANs allowed.

-{{%notice note%}}
+{{%notice info%}}
 <!-- vale off -->
-For active-standby environments, do not configure MLAG.
+For active-standby ESXi connectivity, do not configure MLAG.
 Follow the instructions under the [Switch Ports Configuration - Non-LAG N-VDS Uplink Profile](#esxi-downlink-ports-configuration---activestandby-n-vds-uplink) section.
 <!-- vale on -->
 Do not use the active-active LACP LAG uplink profile for the Overlay Transport Zone on N-VDS.
 {{%/notice %}}